The Carmen of Hastings Proelio

-The Carmen of Hastings was one of the original documents detailing the battle and landing.
+The Carmen of Hastings was one of the original documents detailing the battle and landing written shortly after the battle.
 It provides statements of fact that can only be applied to one place for the Battle of Hastings.
 It tells us that William was in his camp at the port when a monk appears to negotiate for Harold.
 William asks the monk “Where is the king” and is told “not far off, you can see his standards” (line 313).
-This tells anyone who lives in Hastings that Harold must have been on the hill above the port, which means he was in the Crowhurst valley, since the only other site suitable was not visible from there (Battle Abbey and Caldbeck) which were at least a mile away from the ridge heading north along the London Road.
+This tells anyone who lives in Hastings that Harold must have been on the hill above the port, which means he was at the head of the Crowhurst valley, since the only other site suitable was not visible from the Norman camp (Battle Abbey and Caldbeck), which were at least a mile away from the ridge heading north along the London Road.

 The Carmen also tells us the Normans ‘reinstated the fort that was once there’(line 413).
 It shows detail that confirms the location of the castle by the shore at Wilting and details the negotiations between the Normans and Saxons prior to the Battle of Hastings.
 This is a new translation by the Latinist Kathleen Tyson throwing new light upon the events of the battle, including confirmation that Harold was hacked to death by four knights before the end of the battle sequence.
 The original translation was provided by E.van Houtts.